rltvty2/wli/README.txt

 WARNING: This software is in alpha, and is not recommended for use on your main/critical PC.

-You must run the program as administrator and disable secure boot to use this installer.
-Refer to your computer's documentation to access the BIOS during boot and disable Secure Boot.
-Only supports dual boot installations, ERASING WINDOWS WILL BREAK THE INSTALLER.
+You must run the program as administrator.

-Disable bitlocker/decrypt your hard drive.
+You have to disable bitlocker/decrypt your hard drive to use this software.

-In order to make sapce for Linux, reduce the size of your main partition in windows partition manager.

-You also have to disable windows defender under Settings > Privacy & Security > Windows Security.
-Click on the "Virus & threat protection" section.
-Under Virus & threat protection settings, click on "Manage settings".
-Find the "Real-time protection" toggle switch and turn it off.
-Also turn off all other virus and threat protection features.

-Once you have loaded the iso, click on the disc icon to install Linux.
-Do not erase windows, instead create a dual boot installation.

-After the installation is complete, you may have to give the new boot loader priority in your BIOS settings.
+After the installation is complete, you will have to give the new boot entry priority in your BIOS settings.

-Currently the installer supports installation of Linux Mint 22 Cinnamon, Linux Mint 22 XFCE, and Ubuntu 24.04.1.
+Currently the installer supports installation of Linux Mint 22.1 Cinnamon.

 Released under GNU General Public License v3.0.
 You are free to do whatever you like with the source except distribute a closed source version.